-EIG recommends that the notification be issued by relevant Executive Dean to the student in writing.
-A copy of the notification should be provided to the Head of School and in the case of international students the period of leave must be reported to the International Student Centre (re ESOS).
+EIG recommends that the notification be issued by relevant Executive Dean or Authorised Officer to the student in writing.
+A copy of the notification should be provided to the Head of School and in the case of international students the period of leave must be reported to the International Student Support (re ESOS).

-A record will be made on the Central Student Health Assessment and Leave Register, and the Executive Officer will ensure that the necessary University administrative measures have been taken (e.g. amendments to enrolment status, fee remissions or refunds).
+A record will be made on the relevant central student register, and the Convenor will ensure that the necessary University administrative measures have been taken (e.g. amendments to enrolment status, fee remissions or refunds).

-5. STUDENT APPEAL OF HEALTH ASSESSMENT AND LEAVE NOTIFICATION a.
-Student Policies and Appeals Officer
+5. STUDENT APPEAL OF HEALTH ASSESSMENT AND LEAVE NOTIFICATION